WGLab/DeepMod/docs/Description of well-trained models.md

-This file contains description of well-trained model in `train_mod` directory.  ***This file is under construction now.
-Will be done soon.***
+This file contains description of well-trained model in `train_mod` directory.

 # Modificaiton prediction model
-These are trained models of LSTM(Long short-term memory)-based RNN (Recurrent neural network).
+These are several trained models of LSTM(Long short-term memory)-based RNN (Recurrent neural network), and their setting is given below.

 ## `rnn_sinmodC_P100wd21_f7ne1u0_4`
 This model is trained on E. Coli data with synthetically introduced 5mC.